KhronosGroup/glTF/specification/2.0/README.md

 Each of the animation's *samplers* defines the input/output pair: a set of floating point scalar values representing time in seconds; and a set of three-component floating-point vectors representing translation or scale, or four-component floating-point vectors representing rotation, or floating-point scalars used to animate Morph Targets.
 All values are stored in a buffer and accessed via accessors.
 Interpolation between keys is performed using the interpolation method specified in the `interpolation` property

-> Note: glTF 2.0 animation samplers support only discrete and linear interpolation.

 glTF animations can be used to drive articulated or skinned animations.
-Skinned animation is achieved by animating the joints in the skin's joint hierarchy. glTF animations can be used to animate Morph Targets.
+Skinned animation is achieved by animating the joints in the skin's joint hierarchy.

+glTF animations can be used to animate Morph Targets.
 A Morph Target animation frame is defined by a sequence of scalars of length equal to the number of targets in the animated Morph Target.
 Morph Target animation is by nature sparse, consider using [Sparse Accessors](#sparse-accessors) for storage of Morph Target animation.

 ## Specifying Extensions